Last year's cyclones devastated the country. Now COVID-19 threatens to wreak more havoc.

 WFP is doing whatever it takes to reach people who are in desperate need of food and other lifesaving assistance.

 WFP airdropped High-Energy Biscuits (HEBs) to people who were stranded by the floodwaters.
 The fortified biscuits are often used in emergencies because they are nutritious, easy to transport and do not need cooking.

-As the leader of the humanitarian Logistics Cluster, WFP has deployed freight planes and specialized helicopters to deliver food, water, medicines, tents and humanitarian personnel to isolated areas.
+As the leader of the humanitarian Logistics Cluster, WFP deployed freight planes and specialized helicopters to deliver food, water, medicines, tents and humanitarian personnel to isolated areas.

 WFP is the leader of the emergency telecommunications for UN relief efforts.
-Its experts have been working to re-establish vital networks brought down by the storm and accelerate communications.
+Its experts worked to re-establish vital networks brought down by the storm and accelerate communications.

-The World Food Programme is scaling up to reach more than 1.7 million people in Mozambique.
+The World Food Programme was able to reach more than 1.8 million people in Mozambique after the storms.
 People like Maria, Virginia, Wonder and Shayne.

 Maria Joao is 23 years old and has three daughters.
 Before the cyclone, she and her husband caught and sold fish.
 In the aftermath, her family got warm meals from WFP at a school shelter.

 Wonder & Shayne